ptakdotio/alt-tcm-frontend/README.md

 ## How do I use it?

-The simplest invocation is simply `python gimme-tcm-movies.py`.
+The simplest invocation is `python gimme-tcm-movies.py`.
 This will print out a summary of all movies available to watch, including the title, description, and year they were released.

 You can filter the list based on genre and year of release.
 For example, I like to watch Crime, Mystery, and Thriller movies from the 1930s and 40s.
 I invoke